joshcc3/stg-push-enter/README.md

  - Another optimization that we follow from the paper is to limit the number of su saves.
 As the paper describes, the only time we care about saving su is when not saving it would mean that the scrutinee of the case or update frame would get its argument satisfaction check wrong (i.e. the scrutinee evaluates to a partial function that mistakes the number of arguments available because we haven't saved the closes stack frame).
  Thus we only care about this when the scrutinee evaluates to a function.
  Since it's rare for the scrutinee of a case expression to evaluate to a function we never save su for stack frames.
 In the odd case (like for `seq`) we push an update frame that updates su on top of the case frame.

+### Why do we need continuations?
+They're kind of like return addresses with packed info.
+Since I compile to C, they can be used to implement tail call optimization although I haven't figured out how yet.
+They are also needed because the same sections of code are visited from different points.  (like after a case or after a thunk).

 # Dev environment
 Clone the project.